 Nearest Metro: Cardinal Lemoine

-1 Musée du Parfum—Frangonard
+1 Musée du Parfum — Fragonard

 Nearest Metro: Opéra

-Top 10 Museums that will Scare You Silly
+Top 10 Museums That Will Scare You Silly

 About The Author: CJ Phillips is a storyteller, actor and writer living in rural West Wales.
 He is a little obsessed with lists.